-The 6th International Conference on Smart Energy Systems will take place on 6-7 October 2020.
-Due to COVID-19 pandemic situation, the conference will no longer be hold in Aalborg, Denmark and will be attended exclusively online.
+The 6th International Conference on Smart Energy Systems took place on 6-7 October 2020.
+Due to COVID-19 pandemic situation, the conference was no longer hold in Aalborg, Denmark.
+Therefore participants met exclusively online.

-CHESTER project will host a presentation in the second panel ‘Smart energy infrastructure and storage options.
-Our partner, PlanEnergi will present a lecture on the topic ‘Combined heat and power storage: the feasibility in a national renewable energy system context’.
+CHESTER project hosted a presentation in the second panel ‘Smart energy infrastructure and storage options.
+Our partner, PlanEnergi presented a lecture on the topic ‘Combined heat and power storage: the feasibility in a national renewable energy system context’.

 The full agenda can be found here: Online programme.

 The aim of the conference was to establish a venue for presenting and discussing scientific findings and industrial experiences related to the subject of Smart Energy Systems based on renewable energy, 4th Generation District Heating Technologies and Systems (4GDH), electrification of heating and transportation sectors, electro fuels and energy efficiency.